stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Overview

-Having decided that JNA was the way forward we needed some mechanism to actually generate the API.
+Having decided that JNA was the way forward some mechanism was needed to actually generate the API.

-We first established some requirements and constraints:
+First some requirements and constraints were established for the scope of the generator:

-1. The generator will be considered complete once we have generated an acceptable proportion of the API rather than attempting to cover every possible use-case.  i.e. avoid diminishing returns on the time and effort to cover every edge case.
+1. The process will be considered complete once an acceptable proportion of the API has been generated, rather than attempting to cover every possible use-case.  i.e. avoid diminishing returns on the time and effort to cover every edge case.

 2. That said the generated code will be treated as read-only, we will attempt to avoid fiddling the generated source code where possible.

-3. The generator will be invoked manually rather than being a part of an automated build process (which makes things considerably simpler).
+3. The generator will be invoked manually rather than being a part of an automated build process, making things considerably simpler.

 4. For future versions of the Vulkan API we assume Khronos will take the same approach as OpenGL, whereby new iterations of the API are extensions and additions rather than replacements for existing components, i.e. each release can be code generated separately.

 5. Any tools and libraries should follow the general goal of being well-documented and supported.

 We first tried the [JNAeator](https://github.com/nativelibs4java/jnaerator) tool that generates JNA bindings from a native library, which seemed perfect for our requirements.
-Unfortunately this tool produced a seemingly random package structure with the generated code looking more like the nasty SWIG bindings than the nice, neat code we had hand-crafted.
-It also seemed quite old and inactive, and the fact that it used yet another library called _BridJ_ that we couldn't find a site for was not encouraging.
+Unfortunately this tool produced a seemingly random package structure with the generated code looking more like the nasty SWIG bindings than the nice, neat code hand-crafted above.
+It also seemed quite old and inactive, and the fact that it used yet another library called _BridJ_ that for which there was no current site was not encouraging.

-We next looked for a more general solution expecting (naively) that there would be some library or tool out there that could be used to parse a C/C++ header to enumerate the structures, enumerations and API methods.

 ### CDT

-After some research we largely drew a blank - the only option seemed to be an obscure Eclipse component called CDT used for code assist.
-It wasn't an actual library as such (there is no maven or project page for example), we had to include a couple of JAR files directly in our project.
+Further research largely drew a blank, the only option seemed to be an obscure Eclipse component called CDT used for code assist in Eclipse.
+This is not an actual library as such, there is no Maven or project page for example, we had to include a couple of JAR files directly into the generator project.

-CDT builds an AST (Abstract Source Tree) from a C/C++ source file, which is a node-tree representing the various elements of the code.
-In the main class for the code generator we first load the header file:
+CDT builds an AST (Abstract Source Tree) from a C/C++ source or header file, which is a node-tree representing the various elements of the code.
+In the main class for the code generator header file is first loaded:

 ```java
 FileContent content = FileContent.createForExternalFileLocation(args[0]);